McDonald’s: Redesigning Global Intranet Portal

 2. Wireframing & Redesign of Multi-Lingual Website

 Creating wireframes for the former site was a large undertaking as GRAYBOX was tasked with sorting through and organizing nearly 600,000 pages.
 From the 40,000 individual sites associated with the corporate site, GRAYBOX structured a new system that narrowed the pages down by the amount of visits and how old it was within the system.
 This was an essential step in creating a sustainable system that would no longer be able to accumulate unnecessary and unused pages associated with the global site.
-GRAYBOX architectured the site extensively with sitemaps and wireframes that consistently reflected the brand vision, long with visual elements for each of the pages.
+GRAYBOX architectured the site extensively with sitemaps and wireframes that consistently reflected the brand vision, along with visual elements for each of the pages.

 Wow, it’s amazing to work with McDonald’s so early in the life of GRAYBOX.
 We redesigned and completely reorganized their international intranet portal.
 It was a year of efffort to untangle this large knot, but it was a huge milestone in our capacity for both large-scale Enterprise work, content strategy and user-centric design.
 We’re very proud of this one.